SilvesterYu/Solving-Bugs-and-Environments/Install_MinkowskiEngine.md

 ```
 conda create -p ./minklocconda python=3.8
 ```
-Here, make sure you have the following requirements for MinkowkiEngine:
+Here, make sure you meet all the following requirements for MinkowkiEngine:

+---

 Ubuntu >= 14.04